mdcoxe/Bootcamp-Directory-App/DevCamper/Dev_Camper_API/README.md

 node seeder -i
 ```

-## Built from Tutorial
+## Built from a Tutorial

-- All the credit goes to Brad Traversy and his course NodeJS API Masterclass on Udemy
+- Credit for the tutorial and teaching me through building the API goes to Brad Traversy and his course NodeJS API Masterclass on Udemy